decretist/Dissertation/Chapter1/chapter1.md

 But long before the discovery of the first recension in the late twentieth century, the first twelfth-century readers of the *Decretum* were distinctly aware of the limited extent to which it could be thought of as the work of a single author.
-Even those early readers, near-contemporaries like the author of the *Summa Parisiensis*, who implicitly endorsed the single author theory by subsuming the entire vulgate text of the *Decretum* under the eponym "Gratian," recognized that whoever Gratian was, he was not directly responsible either
+Even early readers, such as the author of the *Summa Parisiensis*, who implicitly endorsed the single author theory by subsuming the entire vulgate text of the *Decretum* under the eponym "Gratian," recognized that whoever Gratian was, he was not directly responsible either